 2.6 If you ask us to port your telephone number from or to another provider, we’ll try to do this wherever possible.
 If we can’t, we’ll tell you your options.

-(a) after our acceptance of your order; or
+(a) in the first 20 days after our acceptance of your order; or

-(b) if you’ve ordered a mobile device, after receipt of your device,
+(b) if you’ve ordered a mobile device, in the first 14 days after receipt of your device,

 3.2 If you do cancel, you must return any equipment provided to you within 14 days of cancellation.
 If you don’t return the equipment, you’ll have to pay the full equipment price, excluding any discounts you’ve received (if you subsequently return the equipment, we’ll refund any amount you’ve been charged for it).